DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: EVALUATIONS

+\textbf{Throughput Optimization.} The throughput of point queries (Fig.~\hyperref[fig:eval-rl]{\ref*{fig:eval-rl}a}) increases from $45K$ to $93K$ ops/sec after $50$ episodes.
+This improvement is achieved by tuning parameters to prioritize throughput at the cost of increasing storage size.
+The heatmap shows that smaller block sizes yield higher rewards because they reduce read amplification, minimizing the size of the retrieved block per query.
+Among the index models, PLA with a maximum error of $128$ achieves the best performance.
+A smaller error increases the block count, while a larger error (i.e., $256$) raises the cost of intra-block last-mile searches.
 For range queries (Fig.~\hyperref[fig:eval-rl]{\ref*{fig:eval-rl}c}), parameter rewards are less sensitive compared to point queries since range query performance is dominated by sequential KV iteration.
 However, a block size of $16KB$ paired with the PRA model achieves the highest reward.
 This size strikes a balance, being more efficient than $8KB$ since the data being read is more than $8KB$, so reading $16KB$ blocks lowers the amount of metadata reads.
 Additionally, the PRA model outperforms PLA with different error ranges at the $16KB$ block size, as this specific setting has a characteristic similar to Fig.~\hyperref[fig:compare-methods]{\ref*{fig:compare-methods}b} where $E' < E$.

 \textbf{Storage Optimization.} Fig.\hyperref[fig:eval-rl]{\ref*{fig:eval-rl}b} and Fig.\hyperref[fig:eval-rl]{\ref*{fig:eval-rl}d} show results when the RL agent prioritizes minimizing the index size.
 The heatmaps indicate that the trends for both workloads are similar, as the stored data index is identical.
 Larger block sizes consistently reduce the index size by decreasing the number of blocks and associated metadata.
 Among the index models, PLA with a maximum error of $256$ achieves the highest reward by reducing the number of splines, thus minimizing the index overhead.
 In both workloads, the chosen parameters achieve an estimated index size of less than $500MB$, which is half of the index size when the optimization is on the throughput.

-\textbf{DobLIX Limitation.} This experiment on the RL agent shows that DobLIX requires at least $50$ RL episodes to find near-optimal parameters that satisfy the throughput and storage goals.
-One possible future work is to reduce the cold start caused by the RL agent and speed up the exploration time.
+This is due to increasing the block size, which gives RocksDB a better compression ratio for the stored blocks, and also decrease the size of the LI model for each SST.